plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 * total_tax
 * variation_id

-And we'll also automatically set up a puchase funnel for you looking at the user journey all the way from viewing a product to completing a purchase.
+A purchase funnel will be created as well looking at the user journey all the way from viewing a product to completing a purchase.
 This will help you see the drop-off rates between the different steps and understand your cart abandonment rate.

-All this is done automatically for you and you don't need to manually set up any custom events.
+All this is done automatically for you and you don't need to manually set up any custom events nor make any changes to your code.

 ### If you're not using WooCommerce for your store